If An Option Is Selected In A Select List, How To Disable The Option With The Same Value In Another Select List

 }

-<span>select 1</span><selectclass="form-control show_data1"id="tip_rola1"name="tip_rola2"><optionselected=""> Select</option><optionvalue="8"> 70</option><optionvalue="9"> 76</option><optionvalue="10"> 80</option><optionvalue="11"> 84</option><optionvalue="12"> 35</option><optionvalue="13"> 38</option><optionvalue="14"> 40</option><optionvalue="15"> 42</option></select><span>select 2</span><selectclass="form-control show_data2"id="tip_rola2"name="tip_rola2"><optionselected=""> Select</option><optionvalue="8"> 70</option><optionvalue="9"> 76</option><optionvalue="10"> 80</option><optionvalue="11"> 84</option><optionvalue="12"> 35</option><optionvalue="13"> 38</option><optionvalue="14"> 40</option><optionvalue="15"> 42</option></select>
+});<span>select 1</span><selectclass="form-control show_data1"id="tip_rola1"name="tip_rola2"><optionselected=""> Select</option><optionvalue="8"> 70</option><optionvalue="9"> 76</option><optionvalue="10"> 80</option><optionvalue="11"> 84</option><optionvalue="12"> 35</option><optionvalue="13"> 38</option><optionvalue="14"> 40</option><optionvalue="15"> 42</option></select><span>select 2</span><selectclass="form-control show_data2"id="tip_rola2"name="tip_rola2"><optionselected=""> Select</option><optionvalue="8"> 70</option><optionvalue="9"> 76</option><optionvalue="10"> 80</option><optionvalue="11"> 84</option><optionvalue="12"> 35</option><optionvalue="13"> 38</option><optionvalue="14"> 40</option><optionvalue="15"> 42</option></select>Solution 3:

 You didn't show any effort of your own, but given that you're new-ish and the solution is quite simple, here's a snippet demonstrating the desired behaviour.
-Whenever one of the selects changes, loop over the options in the other one and set their disabled
+Whenever one of the selects changes, loop over the options in the other one and set their disabled attributes, either to true if it has the same value as selected in the changed select, otherwise to false.

-By the way, your first select with id="tip_rola1"
+By the way, your first select with id="tip_rola1" should also have the name attribute set to "tip_rola1" instead of "tip_rola2".

 functionselectChangehandler(event) {